wordofwarning/wordofwarning.org/current/2020-springsummer/holdingdickie/index.md

 Will is white, British, straight, and privately educated.
 He grew up in a wealthy suburb inside the M25 and now lives in a Victorian house in Liverpool.
 Divorced parents; addictions to food, exercise, and attention.<br>Is there a way of coming to terms with this identity, this past, and his privilege?<br>Any hope?
 Any space for a voice and moving body beyond a maelstrom of inequality?
 <hr>
-Works Ahead is our annual sample of new performance: 2020's edition was planned as a sited double bill from Will Dickie + Ross McCaffrey at NIAMOS — Will has adapted his work for live streaming; Ross has postponed sharing his work until it can be shown to a physical audience.
+[Works Ahead](/hab/worksahead) is our annual sample of new performance.<br>2020's edition was planned as a sited double bill from Will Dickie + Ross McCaffrey at NIAMOS — Will has adapted his work for live streaming; Ross has postponed sharing his work until it can be shown to a physical audience.

 #### Biography
 Liverpool-based artist Will Dickie is a self-produced independent performance maker, working across dance, theatre + live art.
 Using body, autobiography, and place, he creates soulful performances for site and stage.

-Will's solo works have extensively toured the UK + Ireland (including [*The Rave Space*](/archive/2019-springsummer/dickie)), and in 2020 made his international debut in Perth, Australia.
+Will's work has extensively toured the UK + Ireland (including [*The Rave Space*](/archive/2019-springsummer/dickie)), and in 2020 made his international debut in Perth, Australia.
 Collaborating globally as an actor, dancer, DJ + director across art forms, he also facilitates young + professional artists, and works extensively with artists who are learning disabled.

 #### Reviews
 >*A brutal encounter with the self … an act which jolts you awake*<br>&nbsp;— <a href="http://www.ayoungertheatre.com/review-the-rave-space-camden-peoples-theatre" target="_blank">A Younger Theatre on *The Rave Space*</a><br>*Highs, lows, energy and intimacy … a moving exploration of masculinity*<br>&nbsp;— <a href="http://www.thestage.co.uk/reviews/latitude-festival-2014" target="_blank">The Stage on *Team of the Decades*</a><br>*Fiercely imaginative and stunningly original*<br>&nbsp;— Adrian Howells on *Memories of Suburbia*